-What’s great about Uber’s language switching design is that it allows visitors to select their preferred language — and their preferred location separately — without forcing them to switch regions.
+What’s great about Uber’s language switching design is that it allows visitors to select their preferred language without forcing them to switch regions.

-If you want to further improve the user experience for your visitors, considering “remembering” their language preferences so the next time they visit your multi language website, it will automatically load in their language.
+If you want to further improve the user experience for your visitors, considering “remembering” their default language so the next time they visit your multi language website, it will automatically load in their native language.

-Many multi language websites will detect the language of the web browser to automatically set the language for users.
-The idea is that it minimizes the amount of work needed on the user’s part need to switch languages.
+Many multi language websites will detect the native language of the web browser to automatically set the primary language for users.

-While this does save some time for users and can be helpful, language detection it isn’t an exact science.
-It’s important to keep in mind users who may land on the “wrong” version of your site.
+While this does save some time for users, language detection isn’t an exact science.
+It’s important to keep in mind users who may land on the “wrong” version of your multilingual website.

-So if you’re going to auto-detect locations, also provide a language switcher so visitors have the option to change languages.
+So if you’re going to auto-detect locations, also provide a language switcher so visitors have the option to select different languages.

 Flags vs language names

-Flags are often used to indicate a language, but as designer Kevin Vertommen points out, there are some contextual issues you’ll want to keep in mind:
+Flags are often used to indicate a language, but there are some contextual issues you’ll want to keep in mind:

 - Flags represent countries, not languages.